HappyFork/VirtualPet/README.md

 # VirtualPet
- Prototyping a virtual pet game
+ Prototype for a virtual pet game